Birka: Probable fortress

 As the neighbouring "city" is not mentioned in any other context than during the Danish attack as a place where people took refuge, it probably meant a nearby fortress.
-Eventually Danes left, sparing Birka from destruction.
+Eventually the Danes left, sparing Birka from destruction.

 Ting assembly

 When Ansgar asked if King Olof would permit him to establish the Christian religion in the kingdom during his second visit in 852, the king said to him: